About YouTube Analytics

-This information is helpful to understand the demographic of the people who like your videos.
+This information is helpful to understand the demographics of the people who like your videos.
 It’s common for YouTuber to not understand who watches their videos.
 When you understand your audience, you can make better decisions about the type of videos you create and how to best promote your videos.

 Once your channel gains a 1000 subscribers and earns 4000 hours of watch time during the course of a year, your channel qualifies for monetization.
 Here is more information about how to apply.

-Under this tab the graph shows your estimated revenue, estimated monetized playbacks and playback based on CPM.
+Under this tab, the graph shows your estimated revenue, estimated monetized playbacks and playback based on CPM.